Recently I came across a journal entry from January, 2005.

 Then I read the last sentence of that day’s journal.

 I wrote, “God, at 41 years of age, some days it feels that I’m not accomplishing anything.”

 Looking back at my life now, I’m sure it was a one day “pity party”.
 Yes, even pastors have those.

 The reason I’m certain it was, is because that was during a season when eleven core families were meeting regularly in our living room, preparing to launch a church.
 That would be our second plant, and this one would go on to be one of the fastest growing churches in the country and, even today, is accomplishing more than we ever dreamed possible for them as a church.

-I don’t share that to bring attention to myself.
-And, it’s not so much that a church needs to grow at that pace.
-God may use you in completely different ways than He has used me.
-It may be with one person, a thousand people, or millions.
+I don’t share this to bring attention to myself or our accomplishments.
+And, I wouldn’t suggest a church needs to grow at that pace to be successful.
+God may use you, as leader, in completely different ways than He has ever used me.
 God has a unique plan for every person’s life.
-I share it because it points to an important principle in ministry that’s true for all of us.
+I share my story because it points to an important principle in ministry which is true for all of us.
 I’ve seen it so many times.
 I wish I had a journal entry for each season.

 We seldom see the good God is doing through us as we are doing it.

 And, best of all, it keeps us desperate for God’s hand to be upon us.
 It truly becomes His work and not our own.

 Are you in the middle of a stressful season of ministry or life?
 Are you wondering if any of your efforts are making a difference?

-God is up to things you can’t even imagine.
+God is always up to things we can’t even imagine.